Andes-Kea/Andes-Kea/GlobalExperience/README.md

 In this process, I have been able to reflect on my own identity and persona with intention of change—an intention to learn and grow.
 I only hope that with the implementation of this project, other individuals will be able to reflect, recover, and grow as well.
 With success seen on other campuses, I am confident that the Healthy Masculinities program will bolster the DU community and its purpose.

+### Capitol Relationships

+Within my position I have also had the opportunity of working with the State Capitol on Higher Education matters.
+Through policy revisions, constituent outreach, and many a meeting, I have developed a broader sense of the inner workings of politics, legislation, and inclusion.
+Through this process, I have learned how to engage with differing opinions in order to strengthen a proposition.